mlcommons/ck/README.md

 machine learning and run-time adaptation).
-Eventually, we have realized that the above problems can only be tackled collaboratively by bringing together an interdisciplinary community, and designed Collective Knowledge Framework (CK) to support this agile approach.
+Eventually, we have realized that the above problems can only be tackled collaboratively by bringing together an interdisciplinary community.

-CK is just a small and highly customizable Python wrapper framework with a unified JSON API, command line, web services and meta-descriptions.
-Though seemingly simple, such agile approach allows researchers gradually warp and glue together any existing software, hardware and data, share and reuse wrappers via Git, unify information flow between them, quickly prototype experimental workflows from shared artifacts, apply predictive analytics and enable interactive articles.
+Hence, we designed Collective Knowledge (CK) as just a small and highly customizable Python wrapper framework with a unified JSON API, command line, web services and meta-descriptions.
+This allows researchers gradually warp and glue together any existing software, hardware and data, share and reuse wrappers via Git, unify information flow between them, quickly prototype experimental workflows from shared artifacts, apply predictive analytics and enable interactive articles.

 CK is an open-source (under permissive license), lightweight (< 1 MB) and very portable framework.
 It has